 - The complainant can request a reconsideration of the complaint if dissatisfied with the determination of the Affirmative Action Office.
-The request for reconsideration shall be made within seven (7) workdays of the complainant’s receipt of the written determination and shall be submitted to the affirmative Action Director, Bonnie P. Ortiz, 201 Willard Building, University Park, PA 16802.
+The request for reconsideration shall be made within seven workdays of the complainant’s receipt of the written determination and shall be submitted to the Affirmative Action Director.
 The Director will make a final determination and inform the complainant within seven workdays of the Director’s receipt of the request for reconsideration.

 - The complainant shall be informed of the right to file a complaint with the appropriate state or federal agency.
 The right of a person to a prompt and equitable resolution of a complaint submitted hereunder shall not be impaired by the person’s pursuit of other external remedies nor shall the use of this internal grievance procedure be a prerequisite to other external remedies.